Cadia is owned by Cadia Holdings Pty Ltd, a wholly owned subsidiary of Newcrest Mining Limited, which was acquired by Newmont in November 2023.

 Summary:

-• Cadia Hill: Intrusion and volcanic-hosted, sheeted quartz vein mineralisation;
+• Cadia Hill: intrusive wall rock, and volcanic-hosted deposit associated with sheeted quartz vein mineralization;

-• Cadia East: Volcanic-hosted, disseminated and sheeted quartz vein mineralisation;
+• Cadia East: volcanic-hosted. intrusion-centered deposit with disseminated and sheeted quartz vein mineralization;

-• Ridgeway: intrusion and volcanic hosted quartz stockwork vein mineralisation;
+• Ridgeway: intrusion- and volcanic-hosted quartz stockwork vein mineralization:

 Mineralisation in the porphyry deposits occurs as sheeted and stockwork quartz–sulphide veins, and locally as broadly stratabound disseminated mineralisation (Cadia East) and skarn (Big Cadia and Little Cadia).